abigailprowse/abigailprowse/README.md

 # Welcome!
 Hi!
 I'm Abigail!
 I've been studying computer science for a couple years now.
-I've worked in a couple languages, but C++ is byfar my favorite so far.
+I've worked in a couple languages, but C++ is byfar my favorite.
 Some of my hobbies include robotics, music composition, gaming, reading, and learning French.
 I'm so happy you could stop by!

 ## Skillset
 Through my education I have a basic understanding in these languages: